-5.1 Internal and External Special Provision
+5.2 Internal and External Special Provision

-Teachers are not to grant students any form of special provision without this being approved by Senior Sub-School Leader and/or the Inclusion Team.
+Teachers are not to grant students any form of special provision without this being approved by Senior Sub-School Leader.

-Students who have been granted internal Special Provision will work with the Senior Sub-School and the Inclusion Team to apply for external provisions.
+Students who have been granted internal Special Provision will work with the Senior Sub-School.

 For VCE external assessments, the VCAA is responsible for determining eligibility and for granting provisions in the form of Special Examination arrangements and the Derived Examination Score.
 Students who have not previously received internal provisions may still apply for external provisions with VCAA.

-5.2 Eligibility for Special Provision
+5.3 Eligibility for Special Provision